Mail-0/Zero/README.md

 ## Documentation

-Comprehensive documentation is available to help you get started with Zero:
+Comprehensive documentation and blog content is available to help you get started with Zero:

 - **[Full Documentation](/apps/docs)** - Complete guides, API reference, and tutorials
+- **[Blog](/blog)** - Latest updates, insights, and technical deep-dives from the Zero team
 - **Quick Start** - Get up and running in minutes
 - **Architecture** - Understanding Zero's design and components
 - **Configuration** - Customizing Zero for your needs
 - **Extensions** - Building and integrating custom features
 - **Contributing** - How to contribute to the Zero project